doctrine/dbal/UPGRADE.md

 The protected property `AbstractPlatform::$doctrineTypeComments` is deprecated as well.

+## Deprecated support for MariaDB 10.1 and older

+MariaDB 10.1 and older won't be supported in DBAL 4.
+Consider upgrading to MariaDB 10.2.7 or later.

 ## Deprecated support for MySQL 5.6 and older

 MySQL 5.6 and older won't be actively supported in DBAL 4.
 Consider upgrading to MySQL 5.7 or later.